-If the Media Presentation is dynamic or if the MPD@availabilityStartTime is present then the service shall provide a Media Presentation as follows:
+- If the Media Presentation is dynamic or if the MPD@availabilityStartTime is present then - the service shall provide a Media Presentation as follows: - The segment availability times announced in the MPD should be generated from a device that is synchronized to a globally accurate timing source, preferably using NTP. - The MPD should contain at least one UTCTiming element with @schemeIdUri set to one of the following:

+'''

+o urn:mpeg:dash:utc:http-xsdate:2014

+o urn:mpeg:dash:utc:http-iso:2014

+o urn:mpeg:dash:utc:http-ntp:2014

+o urn:mpeg:dash:utc:ntp:2014

+o urn:mpeg:dash:utc:http-head:2014

+o urn:mpeg:dash:utc:direct:2014

+'''

-- The segment availability times announced in the MPD should be generated from a device that is synchronized to a globally accurate timing source, preferably using NTP. - The MPD should contain at least one UTCTiming element with @schemeIdURI set to one of the following: - o urn:mpeg:dash:utc:ntp:2014 - o urn:mpeq:dash:utc:http-head:2014 - o urn:mpeq:dash:utc:http-xsdate:2014 - o urn:mpeg:dash:utc:http-iso:2014 - o urn:mpeg:dash:utc:http-ntp:2014 - If the MPD does not contain any element UTCTiming then the segments shall be available latest at the announced segment availability time using a globally accurate timing - If the MPD contains an element UTCTiming then - the announced timing information in the UTCTiming shall be accessible to the DASH client, and - the segments shall be available latest at the announced segment availability time in the MPD for any device that uses one of announced time synchronization methods at the same time. - 33 If urn:mpeq:dash:utc:http-head:2014 is used, then the server specified in the @value 34 attribute of the UTCTiming element should be the server hosting the DASH segments such that - 35 with each request the Date general-header field in the HTTP header (see in RFC 7231 [25], section - 7.1.12) can be used by the client to maintain synchronization.
-36 - Note that in practical deployments segment availability may be an issue due to failures, losses, 37 - outages and so on.
-In this case the Server should use methods as defined in section 4.8 to inform 38 - 39 DASH clients about potential issues on making segments available.
+- If the MPD does not contain any element UTCTiming then the segments shall be available latest at the announced segment availability time using a globally accurate timing source. - If the MPD contains an element UTCTiming then - o the announced timing information in the UTCTiming shall be accessible to the DASH client, and - the segments shall be available latest at the announced segment availability time in the MPD for any device that uses one of announced time synchronization methods at the same time. - Despite the latter three technologies may save one or several HTTP transactions, the usage of them should be considered carefully by the MPD author, and rather not be used if the MPD author is not controlling the entire distribution system: - If urn:mpeg:dash:utc:ntp:2014 is used, client and server need to implement an NTP client, which may be non-trivial, especially in browser-based clients. - If urn:mpeg:dash:utc:http-head:2014 is used, then the server specified in the @value attribute of the UTCTiming element should be the server hosting the DASH segments such that with each request the Date general-header field in the HTTP header (see in RFC 7231 [22], section 7.1.12) can be used by the client to maintain synchroniza-